French, British leaders meet in efforts to mend relations

 The U.K. announced contentious plans this week to detain and deport people arriving by small boat, but almost no country has agreed to accept any deportees.

+Nathalie Loiseau, a French member of the European Parliament who chairs its EU-U.K. Parliamentary Partnership Assembly, told the BBC that there was no prospect of France agreeing to take migrants back from Britain.
+“This is not on the table,” she said, stressing that the issue is being handled at the European Union level and no bilateral agreement is possible.

-Soon after the meeting in Paris, however, will come a reminder of an issue that angered France.
+Soon after the meeting in Paris, will come a reminder of an issue that angered France.

 Sunak will fly to the United States for a meeting with President Joe Biden and Australian Prime Minister Anthony Albanese over a three-way defense deal struck in 2021 that saw Australia back out of an agreement to buy French submarines.

 Lawless wrote from London.
+AP Writer Elaine Ganley in Paris contributed to the story.